ansys/pyensight/doc/source/calc_functions.rst

     areas where the strength of the rotation overcomes the strain, thus making those surfaces eligible as vortex envelopes.

-    See also the :ref:`Lambda2() <Lambda2>` calculator function.
+    See also the :ref:`Lambda2() <Lambda2>` function.

 **References**

 For more information, see these references:

-- Dubief, Y and Delcayre, F., "On coherent-vortex identification in turbulence", Journal of Turbulence, (jot.iop.org) 1 (2000) 11, pp.1-22.
+1. Dubief, Y and Delcayre, F., "On coherent-vortex identification in turbulence", Journal of Turbulence, (jot.iop.org) 1 (2000) 11, pp.1-22.
-- Haller, G., "An objective definition of a vortex," Journal of Fluid Mechanics, 2005, vol. 525, pp. 1-26.
+2. Haller, G., "An objective definition of a vortex," Journal of Fluid Mechanics, 2005, vol. 525, pp. 1-26.
-- Jeong, J. and Hussain, F., "On the identification of a vortex," Journal of Fluid Mechanics, 1995, vol. 285, pp. 69-94.
+3. Jeong, J. and Hussain, F., "On the identification of a vortex," Journal of Fluid Mechanics, 1995, vol. 285, pp. 69-94.

 .. _Radiograph_grid: